tinkoff-mobile-tech/droidherd/README.md

 - quotas for clients
 - API to be able to customize running emulators for each client

-Android emulators itself are not a part of the service — you can use any ones which you found or developed by yourself.

-For demo purposes you can try to use google android images.
-More details see in [demo helm template](.deploy/demo/helmREADME.md).

 ## How it works
 Service contains 2 main components: rest controller to serve API requests from clients (and admin) and operator.

 Clients make requests to the service using API to get the required number of android emulators having specified versions.

-Service works as a k8s operator: each request transforms to the CRD (Custom Resource Definition) and then service works with CRD to reach desired state (run required emulators).
+Service works as a k8s operator: each session request [transforms to the CRD](crd-model/src/main/crd/testops.tinkoff.ru_droidherdsessions.yaml) (Custom Resource Definition) and then service works with CRD to reach desired state (run required emulators).

 Service is cloud-native and supports multiple replicas.
 Also, it supports quota for clients and sessions, so clients can create multiple sessions — service will monitor quota usage and restrict quota exceeding.